GavinMendelGleason/blog/entries/big_data_terminusdb.md

 way all processors were saturated with an ingest process until completion.

+The fragment size for ingest was calculated by the back-of-the-napkin calculation that an ingest requires about 10x the memory of the final database, and so we cut the input data into sizes that would fill memory when saturating all processors.
+It would eventually be nice if TerminusDB could just do this for you with its own calculations, but this works well enough for now.

 The main part of the [ingest
 script](https://github.com/rrooij/openalex-terminusdb/blob/main/openalex_terminusdb/insert.py)
 is the following simple python code: